naughtybear/big_data_project/README.md

 - Gather essential movie details, such as casts, director, genres, budgets, ratings, etc.
 - Retrieve new movie data from the TMDB dataset API in a period of time, and fill out missing data using IMDB API.

-### 2. Reddit Casts Sentiment
+### 2. Reddit
+- This part of the project involves collecting the latest comments related to a movie title, director or cast from Reddit.

-- This part of the project analyzes the sentiment of the comments on Reddit related to the cast of a particular movie.
+  * Reddit Casts Sentiment: This part of the project analyzes the sentiment of the comments on Reddit related to the individual cast.
-- For each movie title/director/actor, we retrieve about 1000 latest comments.
-### 3. Reddit Director Sentiment

-This part of the project analyzes the sentiment of the comments on Reddit related to the director of a particular movie.
+  * Reddit Director Sentiment: This part of the project analyzes the sentiment of the comments on Reddit related to the director name.

-### 4. Reddit Movie Title Sentiment

-This part of the project analyzes the sentiment of the comments on Reddit related to the title of a particular movie.
+  * Reddit Movie Title Sentiment: This part of the project analyzes the sentiment of the comments on Reddit related to the title of a particular movie.

-### 5. Twitter Function
+### 3. Twitter

-This part of the project involves the creation of a function that gathers data from Twitter using its API.
+  * Twitter Function: This part of the project involves the creation of a function that gathers data from Twitter using its API.

-### 6. Twitter Sentiment

-This is the class that handling the tweets sentiment prediction.
+  * Twitter Sentiment: This is the class that handling the tweets sentiment prediction.
 Need to download the bert_v2 folder from [here](https://drive.google.com/drive/folders/1C_b4g5G_eSZzA97pGpyvhM0x6AxLExI2?usp=sharing), and put it in the model folder.

-### 7. Twitter to SQL

-This part of the project involves storing the collected Twitter data into a SQL database.
+  * Twitter to SQL: This part of the project involves storing the collected Twitter data into a SQL database.

-### 8. Cloud SQL Connection
+### 4. Cloud SQL Connection

 This part of the project involves the example of connection to the SQL database in the cloud.

-### 9. Combine Data
+### 5. Combine Data

 This part of the project involves the combination of the data collected from Reddit and Twitter and movies datasets.

-### 10. Model
+### 6. Model

 - This part of the project involves the analysis of features, creation of visualizations and several machine learning models that can predict the box office performance of a movie based on the combined data.
 - The best performing model will be choosed and used in the website.

-### 11. Website
+### 7. Website
 - The website is built using Streamlit because it facilitates easy and rapid web development enabling developers to focus on the data and machine learning aspects.
 - Required Model Inputs: Movie Name, Director, Casts, Budget, Released Date, Genres, Runtime
 - Output: Estimated Revenue